gwijthoff/Naturalism/naturalism_syllabus.md

 - Frank Norris, *McTeague* (1899)

+**February 16**

+- Norris, *McTeague* (continued)

 Secondary:

 - Dana Seitler, from *Atavistic Tendencies: The Culture of Science in American Modernity* (2008)

-**February 16**

-- Norris, *McTeague* (continued)
+- Gilles Deleuze, selections on naturalism from *Cinema 1: The Movement-Image* (1983), p.
+123-130

 **February 23**